 What can students do with a degree in international affairs?

 International affairs graduates pursue careers in the public, private, and non-profit sectors (reference the breakdown to the right).
-From our curriculum, students acquire knowledge of international government policies, economics, security, and development, as well as analytic and technical (modeling simulation, quantitative research, GIS) skills which make them very attractive to companies, state agencies, and organizations with an international focus.
+From our curriculum, students acquire knowledge of international government policies, economics, security, and development, as well as for analytic and technical (modeling simulation, quantitative research, GIS) skills which make them very attractive to companies, state agencies, and organizations with an international focus.
 Many graduates are attracted to public sector careers.
 They go on to work at the CIA, FBI, International Trade Administration, and the US State Department, among other federal and state government agencies.
 Our graduates are also valued in the private sector.
 They are hired as consultants and threat risk analysts, by companies such as The Coca-Cola Company, McKinsey & Company, Invesco, Home Depot, and Facebook.